-- A. When the team members enter the room, tell them, "This is a verbal problem - B. JUDGE READS TO TEAMS: (Do not read material in parentheses.) - (1) You have 1 minutes to think and 4 minutes to respond.
-You may ask the judges questions, however, time will continue.
-You may not talk to each other during response time. - (2) You will receive 1 point for each common response and 5 points for each creative response. - (3) Each of you has 7 response cards.
-You may respond in any order.
-Before you give a response, you will place one of your cards in the container. - (4) Speak loudly and clearly.
+- A. When the team members enter the room, tell them, "This is a verbal problem." - B. JUDGE READS TO TEAMS: (Do not read material in parentheses.) - (1) You have 1 minute to think and 5 minutes to respond.
+You may ask the judges questions; however, time will continue.
+You are not allowed to talk to each other at any time. - (2) You will receive 1 point for each common response and 5 points for each creative response. - (3) Each of you has 7 response cards.
+You will take turns in order.
+After you give a response, you will place one of your cards in the container (point to container). - (4) Speak loudly and clearly.
 Once time begins, it will not be stopped. - (5) You should not repeat a response that has already been given, and you are not allowed to skip your turn.
-If one member of the team is stuck, the team is stuck. - (6) You will be finished when response time ends or when you have used all of your cards. - (7) Your problem is to name things that change or are changed.
-For example, you might say, "I change my clothes every day" or, "My sister changes her mind all the time."
+If one member of the team is stuck, the team is stuck. - (6) You will be finished when response time ends or when you have used all of your cards. - (7) Your problem is to say why you can't go to school.
+For example, you might say, "I'm sick"; or "I just found out I'm allergic to chalk!"